Tang-Lab-super/CONTINUED_old/README.md

 ### How does it work?
 In the example/ folder, we provide plots and files to perform a procession, taken from our data.
 Alternatively you can use your own data.
 Start with something not too large, for example 1Mb.
 And read on.
 ### Tissue pixels identification
 Try out the XX.py, executing each line step by step.
 REMAIN takes abundance of m/z as input, in .txt format (see below for file format descriptions).
 CONTINUED integration is performed on multiple datasets simultaneously.
-All .txt files are pre-processed and put into a single CSnorm object that will hold all relevant information you need.
-At this point, you will also be able to visualize your data using our base-resolution (arrows) representation.
+All .txt files are pre-processed and put into a